kubeflow/website/content/docs/started/getting-started.md

 Download, set up, and deploy:

-1. Run the following script to download `kfctl.sh`:
+1. Run the following commands to download `kfctl.sh` and then deploy kubeflow:

     ```
     mkdir ${KUBEFLOW_SRC}